1NTRO4/crypto_news/README.md

 I constructed a cryptocurrency based dictionary that is made of the top 200 crypto currencies and their abbreviations according to thier market capitalization.
 192 crypto exchanges also made the list.
 This dictionary was then used to identify crypto currency entities from news headlines datasets and their sentiments determined using.
 Textblob.
 DistilBERT,FinBERT, RoBERTa and BERT models were then fine tuned using this dataset with their performance evaluated.
 DistilBERT performed best here and was then used for sentiment analysis using streamlit web interface.

-## Testing the model
+## Making Predictions with the Fine-Tuned Model

-streamlit app interface is used to test the model.
+A streamlit app interface is used for sentiments prediction.

 To run this model take note of the following steps